phoenix-rtos/phoenix-rtos-doc/building/windows.md

 </details>
 &nbsp;

-Now the packages required for launching Phoenix-RTOS may be installed.
+Now the packages required for launching Feniks-RTOS may be installed.
 It can be done using the following command:

 ```console
 lynx -source rawgit.com/transcode-open/apt-cyg/master/apt-cyg > apt-cyg && \